simul/simul.github.io/programming/debugging.md

 Debugging
 =========
+Our goal is to have as much data publicly available to see as possible.
+If something is not working, you should know what isn't and why.

 <div class="ue4-specific">
 To show the trueSKY debugging overlays, assign the Render Target Texture TrueSkyOverlayRT (under TrueSkyPlugin/Overlay content) to the Overlay RT slot in the trueSKY Sequence Actor.
 The RT texture is then used with the PostProcessVolume: under Rendering Features, add a Post Process Material, and set it to the TrueSkyOverlay material reference.